symfony/symfony-docs/components/cache/cache_items.rst

 standard for future uses.

-The **value** of a cache item can be any data represented by a type which is serializable by PHP, such as basic types (strings, integers, floats, booleans, null), arrays and objects.
+The **value** of a cache item can be any data represented by a type which is serializable by PHP, such as basic types (string, integer, float, boolean, null), arrays and objects.

 Creating Cache Items
 --------------------